bazel-contrib/jq.bzl/CONTRIBUTING.md

 ## Using this as a development dependency of other rules

-You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on rules_jq, or in a nested WORKSPACE in the integration_tests folder.
+You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on this one, or in a nested WORKSPACE in the integration_tests folder.

 To always tell Bazel to use this directory rather than some release